The Index of Dirac Operators on Incomplete Edge Spaces: Proof of Main Theorem: limit of the index formula

-i.e.\ the limit of the eta-invariants is the \textit{opposite} of the local boundary term when $\beta = 1$, which indeed it should be since in that case the metric is smooth across $x = 0$.
+i.e., the limit of the eta-invariants is the \textit{opposite} of the local boundary term when $\beta = 1$, which indeed it should be since in that case the metric is smooth across $x = 0$.

-Although other derivations of the adiabatic eta invariant exist \cite{DZ1995}, we prefer to give on here which we find intuitive and which fits nicely with arguments above.
-To this end, we consider $N$, a disc bundle over a smooth manifold $Y$, and we assume $N$ is spin.
-We will show below that $N$ admits a positive scalar curvature metric.
-Thus, given a spin structure and metric, the index of $\eth$ vanishes on $N$.
-If we furthermore note that $N$ is diffeomorphic to $[0, 1)_x \times X$ where $X$ is a circle bundle over $Y$, and let $N^\epsilon = [0, \epsilon)_x \times X$, we may consider metrics
+Although other derivations of the adiabatic eta invariant exist \cite{DZ1995}, we prefer to give on here which we f\/ind intuitive and which f\/its nicely with arguments above.
+To this end, we consider~$N$, a disc bundle over a smooth manifold~$Y$, and we assume~$N$ is spin.
+We will show below that~$N$ admits a positive scalar curvature metric.
+Thus, given a spin structure and metric, the index of~$\eth$ vanishes on~$N$.
+If we furthermore note that~$N$ is dif\/feomorphic to $[0, 1)_x \times X$ where~$X$ is a~circle bundle over~$Y$, and let $N^\epsilon = [0, \epsilon)_x \times X$, we may consider metrics